Back to all posts

 A self-managed team (also known as self-organized) is a group of employees who work collaboratively and share responsibilities without the direct supervision of a manager.
 This team consists of interdependent individuals who autonomously regulate their behavior, possess a variety of work skills, and have decision-making power.
 They monitor their own performance and fulfill management tasks.

-Such a team model excludes a traditional hierarchy, so team members plan processes, workflow, and schedules autonomously and make commitments to each other rather than to an external leader.
+Such a team model rejects a traditional hierarchy, so team members plan processes, workflow, and schedules autonomously and make commitments to each other rather than to an external leader.
 This way, the focus here is on the outcome, and not on the title.

 In his book “Reinventing Organizations”, Frederick Laloux describes self-managing teams as one of the three main breakthroughs (along with purpose and wholeness) of Teal Organizations – revolutionary companies that are based on the principles of employee self-expression and authenticity.